How To Contribute¶

 - Don’t break backward compatibility.

 - Always add tests and docs for your code.
 This is a hard rule; patches with missing tests or documentation won’t be merged.
+If a feature is not tested or documented, it doesn’t exist.

 - Obey PEP 8 and PEP 257.